Definition

 - Victim impact panel;

-- A driver’s license suspension of 185 days for a first DUI (though it may be possible to get a restricted license after 90 days with an ignition interlock device)) and
+- A driver’s license suspension of 185 days for a first DUI (though it may be possible to drive right away with an ignition interlock device) and

 - A 7-year waiting period to seal the DUI criminal record

 The sentence grows harsher with each successive DUI conviction within a 7-year period.
-And a DUI causing serious injury or death is a category B felony, carrying $2,000 to $5,000 in fines and 2 to 20 years in Nevada State Prison.
+A DUI causing serious injury or death is a category B felony, carrying $2,000 to $5,000 in fines and 2 to 20 years in Nevada State Prison.

 Defenses